dhdorr/dhdorr/README.md

-- 👋 Hi, I’m @dhdorr
+- 👋 Hi, I’m Derek!
 - 👀 I’m interested in ...
-Game development and Multiplayer game networking
+Game development and Multiplayer game networking!
 - 🌱 I’m currently learning ...
 Godot, Go lang, Zig lang, socket programming, distributed systems, and much more

-About Me: I am currently pursuing a Master's degree in Computer Science at Cal State Fullerton.
-I am also working as a Software Engineer, doing fullstack mainainence on a legacy system.
-But the end goal is to work in video game development!
+About Me: I recently graduated wiht a Master's degree in Computer Science at Cal State Fullerton.
+I am looking for work as a game developer, I am very much interested in multiplayer game networking, server backends and game design.

 - 📫 How to reach me ... dhdorr@gmail.com